Melpattampakkam

 Melpattampakkam is a panchayat town in Cuddalore district in the Indian state of Tamil Nadu.

-As of the 2011 India census, Melpattampakkam (Melpattambakkam) had a population of 6,887 with 3,475 males and 3,412 females.
+As of the 2011 India census, Melpattampakkam had a population of 6,887 with 3,475 males and 3,412 females.
 Out of the total population, 9.43 per cent is under six years of age.

 Religion

-The city has a Ahle Hadees Mosque.
-Arcot Lutheran Church was built in 1861 (150-year-old).
-There are at least six temples in the city.
+The city has six temples, along with a mosque and a church.